 Budget Item Eligible Cost Required Documentation Indirect Costs Indirect Costs are costs associated with doing business that are of a general nature and are incurred to benefit two or more functions within the grantee organization.
 These costs are not usually identified specifically within the grant agreement, project, or activity, but are necessary for the general operation of the organization.
 Examples include salaries and benefits of employees not directly assigned to a project; functions such as personnel, accounting, budgeting, audits, business services, information technology, janitorial, and salaries of supervisors and managers; and rent, utilities, supplies, etc. Functions included as direct versus indirect costs must be applied consistently for all activities within the grantee organization, regardless of fund source.
-The maximum allowable indirect charge for this grant program is 15% unless an exemption is granted by CAL FIRE (see Indirect Rate Exemption).
 Applied on a percentage (%) basis on direct costs except for equipment.
 Documentation related to the determination of the grantee's indirect cost rate must be retained by the grantee, and made available upon request, for audit purposes.